alphagov/govuk-country-and-territory-autocomplete/README.md

 This will render the same `<select>` menu as before on the server, but hides it and progressively enhances to a autocomplete when JavaScript kicks in.
 When the user selects something in the autocomplete, the hidden `<select>` menu is still updated, so everything works as before.

 [If you prefer to learn by reading the source, try out the example.](https://alphagov.github.io/openregister-location-picker/examples/)

+## Keep the data up to date

+Government Digital Service will publish new versions of the `openregister-location-picker` package when the data changes, such as when countries are renamed.

+To keep up to date, you can use dependency monitoring tools, such as:

+- [Greenkeeper](https://greenkeeper.io/), a GitHub bot that will submit pull requests to your open source project when there are new versions of your dependencies
+- [David](https://www.npmjs.com/package/david), a command line tool that can be configured to run on your continuous integration environment and return a non-zero status when there are new versions of your dependencies

 ## Support and troubleshooting